scott2b/django-multimail/README.rst

+Django Multimail is no longer actively maintained

 Django Multimail Requires Django 1.4+
 =====================================

-The django-multimail demo site is at: http://www.django-multimail.com
+~The django-multimail demo site is at: http://www.django-multimail.com~

 multimail is a simple Django application that provides multiple-email address functionality for Django's existing User model.
 Features include: